Skip to primary content

 Research-based knowledge about the use of video consultations in general practice is important and crucial for both health care staff, patients and politicians to ensure high quality in future video consultations with general practitioners.

-The aim of the project is to identify and understand the opportunities and challenges to achieving sustained adoption and long-term sustainability of video consultations in general practice.
+The aim of the project was to identify and understand the opportunities and challenges to achieving sustained adoption and long-term sustainability of video consultations in general practice.

-The study is divided into three levels representing
+The study was divided into three levels representing

 1. the individual video consultation user (micro)